 About Palliative and Supportive Care

-UT Health Austin’s Livestrong Cancer Institutes currently provide care to those diagnosed with or at risk of gynecologic cancer as well as individuals diagnosed with gastrointestinal, head and neck, hematologic, and lung cancers.
+UT Health Austin’s Livestrong Cancer Institutes currently provide care to those diagnosed with or at risk of gynecologic cancer as well as individuals diagnosed with breast, gastrointestinal, head and neck, hematologic, and lung cancers.

 Our palliative and supportive care team works with patients and their care partners to manage the discomfort, stress, symptoms, and side effects related to cancer and treatment, such as pain, distress, nausea, trouble sleeping or eating, constipation or diarrhea, fatigue, or shortness of breath.
 Our care team ensures patient treatment aligns with patient and family priorities and care preferences, helps patients and families work through complex decision making, and assists patients and families with advance care planning in a way that recognizes care priorities may evolve and change.

 All cancer patients should have access to palliative and supportive care from time of diagnosis and throughout their cancer journey regardless of age, stage, or prognosis.
 This service is available to all patients receiving cancer care that aligns with the CaLM (Cancer Life reiMagined) model.

 Our palliative and supportive care team tailors care to the specific needs of each patient, which may change throughout their cancer journey.
 The goal of this support is to help patients achieve comfort, capability, and calm.